pidge1014/SRD20.Path.V.1.5/Races.md

 - **Thick Skin**: You have unusually thick skin and gain a +1 bonus to natural armor
 - **Stubborn**: You gain a +2 racial bonus to saving throws vs mind effecting spells and effects.
 - **Descendant of Ushuk: (Good Alignments Only)**   You are a favored child of the Goddess Ushuk.
 This does not mean you are a descendant of hers, only that she selected you to carry her blessings.
 Any time you are risking your life to defend the innocent or defeat evil, gain +1 to AC and saves.
+- **Mystic:**  You are adept are connecting with the spiritual world and your connections linger longer than most.
+When using spells or spell like abilities with a non instantaneous duration, they last as if you were one caster level higher.

 **Clockwork Folk**